 Due dates under this Procedure shall be calculated based upon calendar days.
 If the due date specified falls on a weekend or holiday, the next business day will be the due date for the action.
 Either party may request a reasonable extension of time for any of the deadlines set forth in this Procedure.
 While the intent of this Procedure is to provide for the prompt reporting and investigation of claims of prohibited conduct, these deadlines are not meant to penalize.
 Therefore, failure to comply with the deadlines set forth herein will not invalidate a complaint, investigation or discipline.

 III.
 Interim Measures:

-In an effort to take prompt and effective protective action, the College may implement appropriate interim steps before the final outcome of the complaint, including but not limited to altering class/activity schedules, issuing a “no contact” order between the parties, emergency suspension, and additional supervision of the parties.
+In an effort to take prompt and effective protective action, the College may implement interim steps before the final outcome of the complaint, including but not limited to altering class/activity schedules, issuing a “no contact” order between the parties, emergency suspension, additional supervision of the parties, and any other interim action deemed appropriate in accordance with the Student Disciplinary Action Policy.
 During the pendency of a complaint, the College may delay or suspend other academic actions, including releasing student records, until a final determination of the complaint has been made.

 IV.
 Complaint Resolution Procedures:

 JCCC has established both formal and informal procedures to resolve prohibited discrimination, harassment or retaliation complaints.